- Download our Moving to Montreal Guide (PDF)

-There are many different areas and suburbs in Montreal, each with their own unique culture.
-Some have a large English-speaking population while others are almost entirely French.
+Montreal is home to many areas and suburbs, each with its own unique culture and atmosphere.
+Some have large English-speaking and multicultural populations, while others are almost entirely French.

 Island of Montreal

 Expats looking to live in the city centre will find a wide range of accommodation available.
-Most housing in the city centre is in the form of apartments and lofts, and the standard ranges from basic to luxurious.
-The prices are equally varied, from some relatively affordable places to deluxe apartments with exorbitantly high prices.
+Most of the housing in the city centre is in the form of apartments and lofts.
+The prices are equally varied, from some relatively affordable buildings to exorbitantly priced deluxe apartments.